AmayaGS/MUSTANG/README.md

 --------------

+### I am currently updating the code and the explanation on how to run it.

 This code implements a graph neural network pipeline for whole slide image (WSI) classification using multi-stain embeddings and self-attention graph pooling.

 ## Usage